magnoliaboston/linear-search-explorer/README.md

 _________________________________
 Author and Awknowledgment:

 This Linear Search Explorer application was developed by Magnolia Boston as part of a learning project focused on understanding basic search algorithms and improving programming skills in Python.
 The goal of the project was to design an interactive and easy-to-understand tool that demonstrates how linear search works step by step.
-The project included building the core search logic, handling user input, designing test cases, and producing a console-based version suitable for demonstration and assessment.
+This project includes building the core searching logic, handling user inputs, designing test cases, and producing a console-based version suitable for demonstration and assessment.

 I would like to say a thank you to Professor Kain for aiding in the development of this project by providing sufficient knowledge and support this term.
-As well as, external academic aids that helped me navigate uncertain concepts and tools/platforms for this project such as informative youtube tutorials and step by step instructions on how to work with Huggy Space.
+As well as, external academic aids that helped me navigate uncertain concepts and tools/platforms for this project such as informative youtube tutorials and step by step instructions on how to work with Hugging Face.

 _________________________________